-In mid-June we bid farewell to our graduating CA3s.
-This event includes a luncheon at a local venue, followed by a faculty-residents golf tournament at a local course.
-Duffers are welcome--any bets made are off the record.
-Beware of Dr. Choi!
+In late-June we bid farewell to our graduating CA3s.
+This event includes a luncheon at a local venue.

 New Resident Welcome Party

 Shortly after graduation we welcome our newest resident members.
 Last year the party was held at Celebration Farms, a beautiful venue outside Iowa City with plenty of room to mingle.
-Again, lots of food, free beer, and a chance to meet your new colleagues will be in order.
+Again, lots of great food and drink and a chance to meet your new colleagues.

 Anesthesia Night at Baseball Game

 A tradition has developed in our department to arrange an evening of family fun at a Cedar Rapids Kernels baseball game.
-A section of the ballpark is reserved for those who can attend.
-Ample amounts of hot dogs and other baseball treats will be available.
+A section of the ballpark is reserved for those who want to attend.
+Ample amounts of hot dogs and other baseball treats are available.

 University of Iowa Hawkeye Athletics

 UI Hospitals and Clinics is located just across the street from Kinnick Stadium and is right down the road from Carver-Hawkeye Arena.
-Kinnick Stadium is the home of the Hawkeye football team, and Carver-Hawkeye Arena houses the men and women basketball teams, wrestling team, and volleyball team.
+Kinnick Stadium is the home of the Hawkeye football team, and Carver-Hawkeye Arena houses the basketball teams (men and women), wrestling team, and volleyball team.
 If you like Big-10 level athletics, here it is.

 A Message from the Xenon Society...